hellensimeo/english-for-designers/03-case-studies/Crafting–a–casestudy.md

 ## Process

-We sat down with our client and looked at how other Czech sports had transformed — new logos, national colors, and lions..? _"No lions for us."_, said the client.
+We sat down with our "client" and looked at how other Czech sports had transformed — new logos, national colors, and lions..? _"No lions for us."_, said the client.

->(And we said, "Aha?"))
+>((And we said, "Aha?"))

 <img src="images/HS-tennis-why-rebranding.jpg" alt="drawing" width="1350"/>

 <sub>Development of other Czech sports brands<sub>

 So we started brainstorming.
-Sketch after sketch, idea after idea — some wild, some weird, some already forgotten.
+Sketch after sketch, idea after idea, some wild, some weird, some (luckily) already forgotten.

 <sub>(((We had a (Miro) board full of directions, and none of them felt quite right.)))<sub>